xatier/2013_NCTU_OS_hw/README.md

     git clone https://github.com/RuKuWu/2013_NCTU_OS_hw.git

-Or you can just download the zip file from github and unzip it
+Or you can just download the zip file from github/e3 and unzip it

-P.S. - if you use the workstations of nctu-cs, git is already installed.
+P.S. - if you use the workstations of nctu-cs, git is pre-installed.
 ### Step 2.
 Build the code
 Go to the dir which example code located in

-    cd 2013_NCTU_OS_hw1-master
+    cd 2013_NCTU_OS_hw-master

 Then build all src code by